July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

 CT should enhance all the ways your animal hospital offers value to clients, patients, employees and to the bottom line.
 But it’s not just about the dollars.
 It’s really about increasing value through investment in better client / patient outcomes, a positive clinical culture, and a healthier balance sheet.
 However, if we stop there, we fall short.
 It’s about improving our standard of practice as veterinary professionals.
 CT can help provide that under the right circumstances.

 Do your research.
 Be confident in your choice.
-Do not allow yourself to be bullied.
-Make an eyes-wide-open choice to invest in the value that your hospital offers to your community.
+Do not allow yourself to be fooled or bullied.
+I am happy to step in and help you.